Key Events in 2019

 - In September, Malcolm worked on violence prevention planning at Tahanto High School in Boylston with a staff team and then spoke to all students and staff in October in a morning program and to parents later in an evening gathering.

-- Malcolm took part in a Harvard School of Education Symposium on Sexual Violence in collaboration on a panel with Rick Weissbourd and Meera Seshdari and Weissbourd’s former students and conference organizers, Justine Ariel Fin and Rachel Hanebutt.
-Malcolm held a break out session on effective relationships and violence prevention as well.
+- Malcolm took part in a Harvard School of Education Symposium on Sexual Violence in collaboration on a panel with Rick Weissbourd and Meera Seshdari and Weissbourd’s former students and conference organizers, Justine Arielle Finn (founder of Relation-Shift) and Rachel Hanebutt (founder of Confi).
+Malcolm held a break-out session on effective relationships and violence prevention as well.

 - In June, Malcolm met with the staff of Lauren’s beloved Camp Huckins in Freedom, New Hampshire, to discuss approaches to understanding and promoting effective relationships and violence prevention.
 Director Jodie Skelton plans to take such discussions to local school systems as well, perhaps through use of the Escalation Workshop which the foundation is promoting in collaboration with the One Love Foundation.